peter-daly/dictwalk/README.md

 >
 > This is now just a very advanced hammer in search of a nail, could your usecase be that nail?
 >
-> I know what you're thinking, *this could replace those horrible nested dict functions that I have to mainain in one of my projects*, but don't do it's not worth it.
+> I know what you're thinking, *this could replace those horrible nested dict functions that I have to mainain in one of my projects*.
+Don't do it's not worth it.
 >
 > Now in version 1, it's been converted to rust, so now it's much much faster and doing nothing important.